ZipsRacingElectric/STM32F405-Stub/i2c_introduction.md

 Parameters:
 - `i2cp`	A pointer to the I2CDriver object.
 - `addr`	The 7-bit address of the slave device (without R/W bit).
 - `txbuf`	A pointer to the buffer to transmit the contents of.
+Note the byte at index 0 is the first transmitted, followed by the byte at index 1, and so on.
 - `txbytes`	The number of bytes to be transmitted.
 - `rxbuf`	A pointer to the buffer to write received data into.
+Note the first received byte is placed at index 0, then the next at index 1, and so on.
 - `rxbytes`	The number of bytes to be received, set it to 0 if you want transmit only.
 - `timeout`	The number of ticks before the operation times out.
 Use ```TIME_INFINITE``` for no timeout.

-Return Value: The operation status.
+Return Value:
 - `MSG_OK`		- The operation was successful.
 - `MSG_RESET`	- One or more I2C errors occurred.
 - `MSG_TIMEOUT`	- A timeout occurred before the operation could end.